manojfeb4/coding_exercises/README.md

 # coding_exercises

-1. This program calculates two metrics from imdb repository
+I. This program calculates two metrics from imdb repository
   a.
 Retrieval of top 20 movies based on Ranking logic
   b.
 Retreival of most credited persons of those 20 movies